"A Brutal Display of Disconnected Ideas"

 Artistically, RUNNING SCARED is a brutal bunch of often disconnected ideas in search of a coherent plot.
 Morally and spiritually, it’s a mishmash of half-baked personal motives, laced with lots of obscenity, vulgarity and ultra-violence.
 Someone in Hollywood should sit down with these types of crime fiction wannabes and pretenders and tell them that crime thrillers, hardboiled mysteries and film noir movies need to have a morally and/or spiritually uplifting premise, with, hopefully, positive role models as well, to be truly successful.
 Furthermore, piling on more graphic violence, more brutality, more quirky and “edgy” material, and more vulgar content will not save your movie from artistic oblivion, no matter how many secular critics you can get to wax eloquently and mindlessly about your material in their reviews.

+In RUNNING SCARED, a brutal crime thriller, Joey, a low-level mobster, must retrieve a gun that was used in a fight between his gang and some corrupt cops wearing masks.
+Oleg, the playmate of Joey's son Nicky, used the gun in an unsuccessful attempt to kill his mean stepfather, but has disappeared with the gun.
+What ensues is a very violent, foul-mouthed search for Oleg and the gun.
+A series of twists and turns has Joey running around town during the night, sometimes with Nicky or Oleg in tow.
+It ends in a bloody gunfight with Russian mobsters connected to Oleg's stepfather.
 RUNNING SCARED is a brutal bunch of disconnected ideas in search of a coherent plot.
 Morally and spiritually, it's a mishmash of half-baked personal motives, filled with abundant obscenity, vulgarity and ultra-violence.
 The movie also contains a very strong accumulation of sexual content.
 One scene set in a nude bar has extensive female nudity.
 RUNNING SCARED is an abhorrent mess, in more ways than one.
 The actors are not well served by the messy script, which contains some laughable dialogue and situations, not to mention all the "f" words.